-The invertebrates belonging to the Elateridae family are termed as “Click Beetles”, or sometimes “Typical Click Beetles” to differentiate them from the other related beetles from the Eucnemidae and Cerophytidae families.
-The other commonly used terms to refer this beetle are Snapping Beetles, Elaters, Skipjacks or Spring Beetles.
+The invertebrates belonging to the Elateridae family are termed “Click Beetles”, or sometimes “Typical Click Beetles” to differentiate them from the other related beetles from the Eucnemidae and Cerophytidae families.
+The other commonly used terms to refer to this beetle are Snapping Beetles, Elaters, Skipjacks, or Spring Beetles.
 Around 9300 identified species are seen worldwide, and more than 965 known species are present in North America.

 The structure of Click beetles is large, and reaches only up to 2 centimeters in length.
 They are mainly seen with a brown or black body.
 It is less attractive due to its dull pattern and color.
 The adult click beetle is typically Phytophagous (feeding on plants) and nocturnal, but is not considered of any economic or environmental importance.
 Though it enters the house during hot climates at night, this beetle is not considered as a serious pest.
 But the larvae form, also known as wire-worm is a dangerous agricultural pest.
 It is a Saprophagous that feeds and lives on dead plant and animals.
 Some other types feed on other insect larvae.
 A few species of Elateridae from the genus Pyrophorus have bioluminescent organs in adults as well as in larvae.
 The larva is more elongated, slender, cylindrical and flattened in appearance.
 The exoskeleton is hard, just like the meal worms.
 The expected lifespan of this creature is around 2 to 5 years.
 The hinged thorax of the click beetles helps them to flip back into position on its legs, even if it is on its back.